keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 develop responses to borders between features and black pixel areas caused by the cutout.

-[`CutMix`](https://arxiv.org/abs/1905.04899) solves the same issue; but by using a more complex (and effective!) technique.
+[`CutMix`](https://arxiv.org/abs/1905.04899) solves the same issue by using a more complex (and more effective) technique.
 Instead of replacing the cut-out areas with black pixels, `CutMix` replaces these regions with regions of other images sampled from within your training set!
-Following this replacement, the image's classification label is updated to be a blend of the original image's class label, as well as the image that was overlaid into the cutout section's label.
+Following this replacement, the image's classification label is updated to be a blend of the original and mixed image's class label.

 What does this look like in practice?
 Let's check it out: